os2display/display-client/README.md

 The client can be configured by creating `public/config.json` with relevant values.
 See `public/example_config.json` for values.

+The client should have `public/release.json` with relevant values.
+See `public/example_release.json` for values.

 ## Coding standards

 For code analysis we use the [Airbnb style guide for javascript](https://github.com/airbnb/javascript) and for formatting we use [Prettier](https://github.com/prettier/prettier).